The First Big Pipe

-The Columbia Slough Big Pipe is a 3.5-mile long conduit that extends from Northeast 13th Avenue to the Columbia Boulevard Wastewater Treatment Plant.
-The reinforced concrete pipeline prevents about 300 million gallons of combined sewage from overflowing into the Columbia Slough each year.
+Environmental Services completed the Columbia Slough Big Pipe in 2000.
+The 3.5-mile long conduit extends from Northeast 13th Avenue to the Columbia Boulevard Wastewater Treatment Plant and prevents about 300 million gallons of combined sewage from overflowing into the Columbia Slough each year.

-The Columbia Slough CSO projects included several significant additions to the Columbia Boulevard plant to accommodate the new flows collected by the Big Pipe.
+Columbia Slough projects included several significant additions to the Columbia Boulevard Wastewater Treatment Plant to accommodate the added flows from the Big Pipe.

-The Columbia Slough projects reduced CSOs to the slough by 99%.
+The Columbia Slough projects reduce combined sewer overflows (CSOs) to the slough by 99%.